PowerPoint 101: The 7x7 Rule

 7 lines (or bullets) per slide

-7 (or fewer) words per line
+7 words (or fewer) per line

 Easy, right?
 But why does a rule like this even exist?
 What’s the purpose of following these sorts of guidelines, rather than simply designing slides intuitively?